Things to Do in San Diego: New Year's Resolutions!

 Keep your New Year's Resolution to get fit with these fun ways to stay active near the Keating Hotel.

-The top New Year’s resolution is always: Get Fit.
-It makes sense: the dark mornings and early evenings of winter are comforted by larger portions and more frequent eating, it’s harder to get up and workout in the dark mornings, the feasting between Thanksgiving and Christmas pack on the LBs.
+The top New Year’s Resolution is always: Get Fit.
+It makes sense, the dark mornings and early evenings of winter are comforted by larger portions and more frequent eating, it’s harder to get up and workout in the dark mornings, the feasting between Thanksgiving and Christmas pack on the pounds.
 So it is not just a throwaway resolution, but a sensible and timely remind to break yourself out of that funk and get back into shape.

 The trick to making it last, I have found, it to just remain active.
 Surfing, yoga, boxing, a traditional workout class, or a short run can all count towards your goal of getting fit.
 The more variety, the better, as boredom is the first ingredient for failure.